Department of Labor Logo United States Department of Labor

 Private detectives and investigators must properly collect and document evidence so that it may be used in a court of law.

-Private detectives and investigators search for information about legal, financial, and personal matters.
-They offer many services, such as verifying people’s backgrounds and statements, finding missing persons, and investigating computer crimes.
+Private detectives and investigators gather, analyze, and report information to clients regarding legal or personal matters.
+Their services include verifying people’s backgrounds, finding missing persons, and investigating crimes.

 Duties